-- Loan instalments include the loan principal repayment, accrued interests and charges.
+- The monthly loan instalment includes the loan principal repayment, interests and charges.

-- Interests due on your student loan are capitalised during the semesters you receive student financial aid.
+- Interests due on your student loan are capitalised during the terms you receive student financial aid.

 - Capitalisation of interests takes place twice a year, on 15 June and December.
 After your last student financial aid term, they will be capitalised for one more term.
 For example, if you receive student financial aid in May for the last time, interest on your student loan will still be added to the principal in December.